daneroo/nx-audiobook/infra/PROGRESS.md

 - Lucy Worsley - Agatha Christie: A Very Elusive Woman
 - Mihaly Csikszentmihalyi - Flow
 - Roger Penrose - The Emperor's New Mind - Concerning Computers, Minds, and the Laws of Physics
-- Sam Harris - Waking Up
-- Sean Carroll - The Big Picture
-- Sean Carroll - The Higgs Boson and Beyond
-- Sean Carroll - Something Deeply Hidden: Quantum Worlds and the Emergence of Spacetime
-- Stendhal - Le Rouge et le noir
-- Stephen Batchelor - Buddhism Without Beliefs
-- Stephen Fry - Heroes: The Greek Myths Reimagined
-- Stephen Fry - Mythos
-- Steven Brust - Jhereg
-- Steven Brust - Yendi
-- Steven Brust - Teckla
-- Steven Brust - Taltos
-- Steven Brust - Phoenix
-- Steven Brust - Athyra
-- Steven Brust - Orca
-- Steven Brust - Dragon
-- Steven Brust - Issola
-- Steven Brust - Dzur
-- Steven Brust - Jhegaala
-- Steven Brust - Iorich
-- Steven Brust - Tiassa
-- Steven Brust - Hawk
-- Steven Brust - Vallista
-- Steven Pinker - Enlightenment Now: The Case for Reason, Science, Humanism, and Progress
-- Steven Pinker - Rationality - What It Is, Why It Seems Scarce, Why It Matters
-- Steven Pinker - The Language Instinct
-- Steven Pinker - The Sense of Style - The Thinking Person's Guide to Writing in the 21st Century
-- Stephen R. Covey - The 7 Habits of Highly Effective People
-- Steven Weinberg - Dreams of a Final Theory
-- Steven Weinberg - The First Three Minutes: A Modern View Of The Origin Of The Universe
-- Steven Weinberg - To Explain the World - The Discovery of Modern Science
-- Steven Pinker - The Stuff of Thought
-- Susan Wise Bauer - The History of the Ancient World: From the Earliest Accounts to the Fall of Rome
 - Ted Chiang - Exhalation
 - Ted Chiang - Stories of Your Life and Others
 - Ryan Holiday - The Daily Stoic